EndPointCorp/end-point-blog/2021/03/09/spatial-queries-with-mysql.html.md

 *-----------------------------*
 ```

-The `ST_AsText()` function allows us to return the shape contents into a string representation instead of the original BLOB format, doing the inverse process of the `ST_GeomFromText()` function we used above.
+The `ST_AsText()` function will convert the shape contents into a string representation for us to read and parse, doing the inverse process of the `ST_GeomFromText()` function we used above.
 In our application, we can then parse that string and process it the way we need.

 ### Intersecting